Why See Black Nativity?

 What you thought

-Please note: The term Paramount Theatre and/or Black Nativity as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Paramount Theatre and/or Black Nativity and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Paramount Theatre and/or Black Nativity and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Emerson Paramount Center and/or Black Nativity as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the Emerson Paramount Center and/or Black Nativity and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Emerson Paramount Center and/or Black Nativity and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.